ysora/stripenn/README.rst

 **Windows**

 Windows users will fail to install stripenn using the above command.
-This is because the pypairix package installed with the cooler package does not support Windoes.
+This is because the pypairix package installed with the cooler package does not support Windows.
 But we can still install stripenn on Windows!
 The strategy is (1) to install all dependency packages except pypairix and then (2) to install stripenn without dependency packages.
 To do this, type followings on command windows:
 ::

    pip install simplejson multiprocess pandas numpy matplotlib opencv-python scikit-image scipy joblib tqdm Bottleneck